LezWatch/lwtv-plugin/readme.md

 Blocks for Gutenberg.
 The file `_main.php` acts as an autoloader.
 If you're updating the CSS, you will need to rebuild the Gutenblocks.
 Read `/gutenberg/README.md` for more information.

+The source code is in `/src/` broken up by folder, with one special file

+* `serverside-render.php` - Serverside Renders for code that cannot be a pure JS Block
-* Author Boxes: Display author information
+* `/author-box/` - Author Boxes: Display author information
-* Custom Post Type Meta Data: _currently disabled_
+* `/cpt-meta/` - Custom Post Type Meta Data: _currently disabled_
-* Glossary: Show a visual glossary of taxonomies with icons
+* `/glossary/` - Glossary: Show a visual glossary of taxonomies with icons
-* Grade: Give something a grade and an explanation
+* `/grade/` - Grade: Give something a grade and an explanation
-* Screeners: For reviews of shows that haven't aired yet
+* `/screener/` - Screeners: For reviews of shows that haven't aired yet
-* Statistics: _currently disabled_
+* `/statistics/` - Statistics: _currently disabled_
-* TV Show Calendar: Lists all the shows on air
+* `/tvshow-calendar/` - TV Show Calendar: Lists all the shows on air

 ### Node Scripts